MJBlatherwick/SoftwareDevLab/notes.md

 4. Raise a pull request from this branch into main
 5. Observe the output.
 You should notice that the job fails.

-Now debug the test and fix the code to pass.
-You can run pytest from within the api folder to run the tests locally: `python3 -m pytest`
+Now debug the test locally and fix the code to pass.
+You can run pytest from within the api folder to run the tests locally: `python3 -m pytest`.
+You can also view the fronted app to see how the changes manifest themselves.

 A file is located at api/example_mongodb.py which should help demonstrate how to aggregate the data.